 A general tip for gluten free travel in Spain – take a Spanish-language restaurant card if you are coeliac.
 Although many places speak excellent English and have allergens indicated on menus, it gave me extra piece of mind to be able to convey my dietary requirements fully.
 Especially given my limited Spanish language skills!

-A 100% gluten free restaurant in Palma!
+A 100% gluten free and lactose free restaurant in Majorca!
+Other allergens are marked on the menu.
 They serve quite a variety here, including gluten free tapas, pizza, pasta and epic desserts.
-A must visit for any coeliacs passing through Palma.
+We had giant fluffy pancakes with chocolate sauce!
+A must visit for any coeliacs passing through Torrenova.

-In Llucmajor.
-We had a fabulous tapas meal at this small town restaurant and they were absolutely brilliant at catering for me as a coeliac.
+In Llucmajor, we had a fabulous tapas meal at this small restaurant and they were absolutely brilliant at catering for me as a coeliac.
 They knew about using a separate fryer, that soy sauce has gluten, etc, and they had gluten free bread for me.
 A few options were simply adapted to make them gluten free and they created a gluten free version of the chicken strip tapas so I could eat them.
-They also have delicious albarino wine here and the meal was very reasonably price.
+The meal was very reasonably price.
 It’s worth going a little out of your way to try this place.

 In charming Port Soller.
 Seafood spaghetti made with gluten free pasta at this waterside restaurant in pretty Port Soller.
 The staff here were really helpful for gluten free and confirmed that most of the seafood and meat dishes were gluten free too.